BA

 1. Business Communication and Skills for Success

-2. Business Mathematics & Statistics
+2. Business Mathematics and Statistics

-4. Fundamentals of Management
+4. Fundamentals of Management (and HRM)

 5. Introduction to Financial Accounting